 I wrote about upgrade procedures in my post about Zabbix upgrade.
 Zabbix’s team releases new minor versions at least once a month.
 The main purpose of minor upgrades is to fix bugs (hotfix) and sometimes even bring new functionality.
 Therefore, try to do a minor upgrade of Zabbix at least once a month.

-dnf upgrade 'zabbix-*'
+dnf upgrade 'zabbix*'

 And restart Zabbix server afterward: